 - The Jungle levels in Jett Rocket, which are both jungle-y and swamp-y.
 Add in a bit of ruins-y and you're good to go.

 - Bug had Splot.
 Filled with dangerous enemies (especially the machine-gun snails that were Made of Iron), Death Course sections, insta-kill water, and the swamp worm boss.

 - Alisia Dragoon's Stage 2, complete with a froglike abomination for a boss.

-- The Great Marsh in Pastoria and the route west of it in Pokémon Diamond and Pearl.
+- The Great Marsh in Pastoria and the route west of it in Pokémon Diamond and Pearl, full of patches of deep water for players to get stuck in and home the giant dragonfly Yanma, the voracious piranha-like Carvanha and a variety of other swamp wildlife.
 Good luck catching Croagunk and Carnivine.
 A bit of a That One Level because of your character's tendency to get stuck in deep mud and waste time trying to wiggle out of it.

 - Several areas outside Icirrus City in Pokémon Black and White, including the aptly-named Moor of Icirrus, which freezes over in the winter.

 - Laverre Nature Trail (Route 14) in Pokémon X and Y features wetlands.
 Some deep areas of water have spots where you can get stuck.
 Look for Goomy here!